P.E.O. Sisterhood: Membership

 Membership in P.E.O. is by invitation but is not secret.
 In 1966, the Sisterhood had 130,000 members.
 At that time membership was open to women over the age of eighteen, who believed in God and had lived at their present address for a least a year.
 It was said to appeal to "Protestant women of some social standing and college education".
 Membership peaked in 1999 with over 252,000 dues paying members.

-Although always officially nonsectarian, P.E.O. has evolved over recent generations into a deliberately diverse, community-based organization with 5,632 chapters and some 197,000 dues paying members.
+Although always officially nonsectarian, P.E.O. has evolved over recent generations into a diverse, community-based organization with 5,632 chapters and some 197,000 dues paying members.
 It has chapters in each of the 50 United States, District of Columbia and in six Canadian provinces.